Spinning Particles in Quantum Mechanics and Quantum Field Theory: Relativistic particles: bosonic particles and spinning particles

-so, although the hamiltonian involves a term quadratic in $A_\mu$, the coupling between particle and external vector field in configuration space is linear.
-Moreover, for an abelian vector field, action~\eqref{eq:bosA-CS} is gauge invariant upon $A_\mu\to A_\mu +\partial_\mu \alpha$.
-For a nonabelian vector field, whose gauge transformation is $A_\mu \to U^{-1}(A_\mu -i\partial_\mu) U$, with $U=e^{i\alpha}$ action~\eqref{eq:bosA-CS} is not gauge invariant; however in the path integral the action enters in the exponent so it is possible to give the following gauge-invariant prescription
+so, although the hamiltonian involves a term quadratic in $A_\mu$, in configuration space the coupling between the particle worldline and the external vector field is linear.
+The action~\eqref{eq:bosA-CS} is obviously gauge invariant upon the abelian gauge transformation $A_\mu\to A_\mu +\partial_\mu \alpha$.
+A naive extension of~\eqref{eq:bosA-CS} to a nonabelian vector field $A_\mu = A_\mu^a T_a$, with $T_a\in$ Lie algebra of a gauge group $G$, would not be gauge-invariant since the transformation of the gauge potential is $A_\mu \to U^{-1}(A_\mu -i\partial_\mu) U$, with $U=e^{i\alpha^a T_a}$.
+However in the path integral the action enters in the exponent so it is possible to give the following gauge-covariant prescription

-i.e. we replace the simple exponential with a Wilson line.
+i.e. one replaces the simple exponential with a Wilson line.
 Here ${\cal P}$ defines the ``path ordering" that, for the worldline integral $e^{iq\int_0^1 \dot x^\mu A_\mu}$, is nothing but the ``time-ordering" mentioned in footnote~\ref{footenote1}; namely